St. Catharines New Highest Technology Hospital Is Impressive

 PCL Construction, builders of St. Catherines new hospitalhttp://www.pcl.com/Pages/default.aspx

-3 responses to “St. Catharines New Highest Technology Hospital Is Impressive”
+3 thoughts on “St. Catharines New Highest Technology Hospital Is Impressive”

 NDP leader, Andrea Horwath continues to mislead Ontarians with selective and inaccurate information about our hospitals.
 The NDP voted against a budget that provided an additional $2.4 million in funding for Brant Community Health System this year alone.